 A searchable (OCR) PDF or TIFF file is also acceptable.
-In certain OEB proceedings, you can file Microsoft Excel documents, if required.
-If you have a question about filing other documents types, please contact us at registrar@oeb.ca.
+And, for certain OEB proceedings, Microsoft Excel documents can be filed.
+If you have a questions about filing other documents types, please contact us at registrar@oeb.ca.

 6. What are the technical requirements for scanning?